puppetlabs/puppet-docs/source/pe/3.7/install_agents.markdown

 3. Install the packages as you would any other packages.

-Agent packages can be found on the puppet master, in `/opt/puppet/packages/public`.
-This directory contains agent packages that correspond to the puppet master's OS/architecture.
-For example, if your puppet master is running on Debian 7, in `/opt/puppet/packages/public`, you will find the directory `puppet-enterprise-3.7.0-debian-7-amd64-agent/debian-7-amd64`, which contains a directory with all the packages needed to install an agent.
+Agent packages can be found on the Puppet master, in `/opt/puppet/packages/public`.
+This directory contains agent packages that correspond to the Puppet master's OS/architecture.
+For example, if your Puppet master is running on Debian 7, in `/opt/puppet/packages/public`, you will find the directory `puppet-enterprise-3.7.0-debian-7-amd64-agent/debian-7-amd64`, which contains a directory with all the packages needed to install an agent.
 You will also find a JSON file that lists the versions of those packages.
 (All agent package repos follow the naming convention `<installed PE version & OS platform>-agent/agent_packages`.)

 If your nodes are running an OS and/or architecture that is different from the master, [download the appropriate agent tarball](http://puppetlabs.com/misc/pe-files/agent-downloads), extract the agent packages into the appropriate repo, and then install the agents on your nodes just as you would any other package (e.g., `yum install pe-agent`).

 Alternatively, if you have internet access to your master node, you can follow the instructions above and [use the console](#installing-agents-using-pe-package-management) to classify the master with one of the built-in `pe_repo::platform::<platform>` classes.
-Once the master is classified and a puppet run has occurred, the appropriate agent packages will be generated and stored in `/opt/puppet/packages/public/<platform version>`.
+Once the master is classified and a Puppet run has occurred, the appropriate agent packages will be generated and stored in `/opt/puppet/packages/public/<platform version>`.
 If your master does not have internet access, you will need to download the agents manually, and choose an option from [Installing Agents in a Puppet Enterprise Infrastructure without Internet Access](#installing-agents-in-a-puppet-enterprise-infrastructure-without-internet-access).

 After you've installed the agent on the target node, you can configure it using `puppet config set`.
 See "[Configuring Agents](#Configuring-Agents)" below.

 ### Signing Agent Certificates

-Before nodes with the puppet agent component can fetch configurations or appear in the console, an administrator needs to sign their certificate requests.
+Before nodes with the Puppet agent component can fetch configurations or appear in the console, an administrator needs to sign their certificate requests.
 This helps prevent unauthorized nodes from intercepting sensitive configuration data.

-After the first puppet run, which the installer should trigger at the end of installation (or it can be triggered manually with `puppet agent -t`), the agent will automatically submit a certificate request to the puppet master.
+After the first Puppet run, which the installer should trigger at the end of installation (or it can be triggered manually with `puppet agent -t`), the agent will automatically submit a certificate request to the Puppet master.
 Before the agent can retrieve any configurations, a user will have to approve this certificate.

 Node requests can be approved or rejected using the console.
 Pending node requests are indicated in the main navigation bar.